Aryan-Sutariya/Machine-Learning-Projects/Mental Health Prediction/setup_guide.md

 ```
 This command will start a local server and automatically open the application your default web browser (typically at http://localhost:8501).

----
-### 📌 Important Note regarding Progress Reports
-If you decide to review the included Jupyter Notebook (`Progress Report 2.ipynb`), please note that **only the section containing Week 4-5 is important**.
-You can safely skip reading the rest of the notebook.